 Chronic Obstructive Pulmonary Disease

-In addition, all sufferers are experiencing some type of blockage in their lungs, which makes it difficult to breathe.
-Although the cause of the blockage can differ depending on what type of COPD you have (e.g., emphysema or bronchitis).
-There are many ways to live a healthy life with COPD, it just takes a bit more attention and preparation when it comes to daily tasks.
+In addition, all sufferers experience some type of blockages in their lungs, making it more difficult to breathe.
+The cause of the blockage may vary depending on which type of COPD you have (e.g., emphysema or bronchitis).
+However, with proper understanding and management, all you’ll need is a bit more attention and preparation to maintain your quality of life and breathe easier when it comes to daily tasks.

-Although difficulty breathing is the most common symptom, there are some other symptoms that can be early warning signs of COPD.
-If you do experience any of these symptoms, you should book an appointment with your doctor to rule out this disease and get on track to finding treatment:
+Difficulty breathing is the most common symptom, however, there are some other symptoms that develop over time that can be early warning signs.
+If you experience any of the following COPD symptoms book an appointment with your doctor to rule out this disease and to get on track to finding treatment:

 - Frequent Coughing